 Systemic approaches to working with individuals, families and organisations (D4) – foundation

-The course will provide you with a well-developed understanding of systemic theory and practice which will underpin your work with diverse families and organisations.
-It is the most advanced pre-qualifying course in systemic approaches and constitutes the best preparation for the clinical training in the UK.
-This course is accredited by the Association of Family Therapy.
+This course is validated by the university of Essex and accredited by The Association of Family Therapy (AFT).
+You will develop an understanding of systemic theory and practice which will underpin your work with diverse families and organisations.
+It is the most advanced prequalifying course in systemic approaches and constitutes the best preparation for the clinical training in the UK and is validated by the University of Essex and accredited by The Association of Family Therapy (AFT).

 Systemic family therapy involves working therapeutically with individuals together with their families and/or significant others, and enables the use of individuals’ relationships as a resource.
 It can sometimes include relational work with individuals, psychoeducational approaches and multiple family groups.